vega/ts-json-schema-generator/README.md

 -o, --out
     Specify the output file path.
 Without this option, the generator logs the response in the console.

+--additional-properties <true|false>
+    Controls whether or not to allow additional properties for objects that have no index signature.

+    true: Additional properties are allowed
+    false (default): Additional properties are not allowed
 ```

 ## Current state